Trikzyyy/R6ToolsMuteAndBlockTracker/README.txt

 When you block someone with the ubisoft account you entered, the discord webhook bot will send you all the stat needed in the channel you choosed
 All the stats are in ranked only, except if the account has never played ranked in this season, his actual casual stats will be shown (kd, k/m)
 Press the bind you chosed for the other options

+If you have more than 1 account, you can configure and save all of them, read in help folders > MultiAccount.txt for more information

 For every question you have > dm twitter : @TrikzyR6 If the app doesn't respond, it means an error occured, if you find why it's happening, tell me on twitter so i can fix it When it happens, just restart the app
 For any recommends or bug correct (and also english mistake, i'm french so if there are some mistakes, tell me) > dm twitter : @TrikzyR6

 If you want to put the app on you're desktop without all the other files, just create a shortcut (right click)

 TrikzyPseudoTracker.exe :
 Alt app that i added for the "Search by name" function on the main app (TrikzyBlockStatsTracker).